diogoaurelio/schedoscopeWiki/Scheduling.md

 ## Change Detection

 Schedoscope attempts to automatically detect changes to data, data structure, and application logic and reschedule computation of views accordingly.
-Change detection is again spread across the phases view instantion and materialization proper and is based on
+Change detection is again spread across the phases view instantiation and materialization proper and is based on

-- _View DDL checksums_: a checksum on a view's `CREATE TABLE` DDL statement;
+- _view DDL checksums_: a checksum on a view's `CREATE TABLE` DDL statement;
-- _Transformation version checksums_: a transformation type-specific checksum on the `transformVia` clause of the view (see the respective transformation reference documentation sections in this wiki) ;
+- _transformation version checksums_: a transformation type-specific checksum on the `transformVia` clause of the view (see the respective transformation reference documentation sections in this wiki);
-- _Transformation timestamps_: timestamp of the last materialization of the view.
+- _transformation timestamps_: timestamp of the last materialization of the view.

 #### View Instantiation